bryan-nathan-c/cucumber-selenium-gradle-framework/README.md

     And the login button is clicked
     Then an error message "Epic sadface: Password is required" should be displayed

-🔹 API Test (ReqRes API)
+##🔹 API Test – ReqRes API

 Feature: User API Testing

 Scenario: Get user list from API

-    Given the API endpoint is "https://reqres.in/api/users?page=2"
+- Given the API endpoint is "https://reqres.in/api/users?page=2"
-    When a GET request is sent
+- When a GET request is sent
-    Then the response status code should be 200
+- Then the response status code should be 200
-    And the response should contain "Janet"
+- And the response should contain "Janet"